Market Design for Capacity Sharing in Networks: Abstract

 \section{Abstract}

-We study a market mechanism that sets edge prices to incentivize strategic agents to organize trips that efficiently share limited network capacity.
-This market allows agents to form groups to share trips, make decisions on departure times and route choices, and make payments to cover edge prices and other costs.
-We develop a new approach to analyze the existence and computation of market equilibrium, building on theories of combinatorial auctions and dynamic network flows.
-Our approach tackles the challenges in market equilibrium characterization arising from: (a) integer and network constraints on the dynamic flow of trips in sharing limited edge capacity; (b) heterogeneous and private preferences of strategic agents.
-We provide sufficient conditions on the network topology and agents' preferences that ensure the existence and polynomial-time computation of market equilibrium.
-We identify a particular market equilibrium that achieves maximum utilities for all agents, and is equivalent to the outcome of the classical Vickery Clark Grove mechanism.
-Finally, we extend our results to general networks with multiple populations and apply them to compute dynamic tolls for efficient carpooling in San Francisco Bay Area.
+We study a market mechanism that sets edge prices to incentivize strategic agents to efficiently share limited network capacity.
+In this market, agents form coalitions, with each coalition sharing a unit capacity of a selected route and making payments to cover edge prices.
+Our focus is on the existence and computation of market equilibrium, where challenges arise from the interdependence between coalition formation among strategic agents with heterogeneous preferences and route selection that induces a network flow under integral capacity constraints.
+To address this interplay between coalition formation and network capacity utilization, we introduce a novel approach based on combinatorial auction theory and network flow theory.
+We establish sufficient conditions on the network topology and agents' preferences that guarantee both the existence and polynomial-time computation of a market equilibrium.
+Additionally, we identify a particular market equilibrium that maximizes utilities for all agents and the outcome is equivalent to the classical Vickrey-Clarke-Groves mechanism.
+Furthermore, we extend our results to multi-period settings and general networks, showing that when the sufficient conditions are not met, an equilibrium may still exist but requires more complex, path-based pricing mechanisms that set differentiated prices based on agents' preference parameters.